 What extra safety measures have you got in place?

+We have very thorough cleaning processes to ensure that all surfaces that the virus could live on are cleaned and disinfected regularly.
 There will be hand sanitiser available for you to use in reception and also some available for you to buy (at cost price) and take away with you if you need it.
 The rooms will all have anti-bacterial hand wash in the bathrooms and we encourage you to use it frequently.

 When can I check in & out?